influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/execute-queries/client-libraries/python.md

     ```
 ---

-Use the `influxdb3-python` client library to query data stored in InfluxDB with InfluxQL.
+Use the InfluxDB `influxdb_client_3` Python client library module and SQL or InfluxQL to query data stored in InfluxDB.
-The `influxdb3-client` uses InfluxDB v3's Flight RPC protocol to query data from InfluxDB and return
-results in Apache Arrow format.
+Execute queries and retrieve data over the Flight+gRPC protocol, and then process data using common Python tools.

 - [Get started using Python to query InfluxDB](#get-started-using-python-to-query-influxdb)
 - [Create a Python virtual environment](#create-a-python-virtual-environment)